10 financial considerations for retired married couples.

 We’d like to help you keep it that way.
 Here’s a short list of some of financial questions that retired married couples should have answered already or should consider doing so soon.

 - Are you ready for the really long run?
 It’s no longer unusual for people to live a century or more these days.
-If you retired at 65 years of age and live until you’re 100, are you prepared to take advantage of the next 35 years of life?
-Think about all the things you and your spouse want to do, the passions you’ve put aside, all the bucket lists; and then consider how financially you’re going to fulfill them all together.
+If you retired at 65 and live until you’re 100, are you prepared to take advantage of the next 35 years of life?
+Think about all the things you and your spouse want to do, the passions you’ve put aside, the bucket lists; and then consider how financially you’re going to fulfill them all together.
 A little planning can help.

 - Have you maximized your Social Security benefits together?
 This is particularly important, especially if you want to ensure the surviving spouse receives the highest possible Social Security income.
 This can also help you increase the likelihood that other assets will last longer in retirement.

 - How much do you really need?
 Retirement planning and budgeting are important ways to figure out what you need now and later.
-Most people realize that after examining their current expenses that they’ll need about 70-80 percent of what they spent before retiring in order to live comfortably according to their standard of living.
+Most people realize that after examining their current expenses that they’ll need about 70-80% of what they spent before retiring in order to live comfortably according to their standard of living.

 - Do you have an estate plan?
 Now that you’ve taken a good hard look at the assets you have and a better understanding of your finances overall, why not create or reevaluate your will or trusts and insure the security of your spouse and/or children?